Synthetixio/synthetix/sigp.md

 # Sigma Prime Audit Response #

 ## Introduction ##
 In this document, we respond to the issues raised in Sigma Prime's initial audit of Havven.

-Bold means we have responded to the issue (could be no action though).
+Fixed (notes) - Suggested change has been implemented Not Implemented (reason)- Suggested change not implemented Progress (queries) - TBA

 ### ERC20 Implementation ###

-1. ** Progress (clarify erc20state) ** Initial creation of ERC20FeeToken and ERC20Token do not fire the transfer event with the 0x0 address as the sender.
+1. Progress (clarify erc20state): Initial creation of ERC20FeeToken and ERC20Token do not fire the transfer event with the 0x0 address as the sender
-2. ** Fixed ** Decimals variable is of type uint256, not the specified uint8 (SafeDecimalMath.sol[38]) **
+2. Fixed: Decimals variable is of type uint256, not the specified uint8 (SafeDecimalMath.sol[38])

 ### Recommendations ###

 #### High ####

-1. ** Fixed (motions indexed) ** Vote Manipulation via Improper Variable Resetting
+1. Fixed (motions indexed): Vote Manipulation via Improper Variable Resetting
-2. ** Fixed (current weight ensured) ** Inaccurate Vote Calculation due to Outdated Average Balance **
+2. Fixed (current weight ensured): Inaccurate Vote Calculation due to Outdated Average Balance **
-3. Token Wrapping Prevention Bypass
+3. Progress: Token Wrapping Prevention Bypass
-4. Arbitrary Dependednt Contract Address Modification
+4. Progress: Arbitrary Dependednt Contract Address Modification

 #### Moderate ####

-1. Inactive Owner Leading to User Fund Lockups
+1. Progress: Inactive Owner Leading to User Fund Lockups

 #### Low ####

-1. ** Fixed ** Insufficient Hardening of Contract Ownership Transfer
+1. Fixed: Insufficient Hardening of Contract Ownership Transfer
-2. ** Fixed ** Insufficient Receipient Address Validation
+2. Fixed: Insufficient Receipient Address Validation
-3. ** Not Implemented ** Insufficient Transfer Fee Rate Validation
+3. Not Implemented: Insufficient Transfer Fee Rate Validation
-4. Duplicate Event Call
+4. Progress: Duplicate Event Call
-5. Lack of Vesting Periods Validation
+5. Progress: Lack of Vesting Periods Validation

 #### General Suggestions ####

 ##### SafeDecimalMath #####

-1. ** Not Implemented (gas costs) Assert vs Require
+1. Not Implemented (gas costs) Assert vs Require

 ##### Court #####

-1. ** Fixed ** Havven and Nomin addresses not public
+1. Fixed: Havven and Nomin addresses not public
-2. ** Fixed ** Court prefix not required [266, 512, 513]
+2. Fixed: Court prefix not required [266, 512, 513]

 ##### EtherNomin #####

-1. ** Fixed ** Does not need to import Havven.sol and cast can be removed from constructor [62, 123]
+1. Fixed: Does not need to import Havven.sol and cast can be removed from constructor [62, 123]
-2. Variable naming in parameter could be changed from wei to eth [193]
+2. Progress: Variable naming in parameter could be changed from wei to eth [193]
-3. ** Not Implemented ** Inconsistent variable naming in parameters initialEtherPrice should be `_initialEtherPrice_`
+3. Not Implemented: Inconsistent variable naming in parameters initialEtherPrice should be `_initialEtherPrice_`
-4. ** Not Implemented ** Make variables public [87, 90, 94]
+4. Not Implemented: Make variables public [87, 90, 94]
-5. Make it very clear that variables should be supplied as multiples of UNIT.
+5. Progress: Make it very clear that variables should be supplied as multiples of UNIT
-6. ** Not Implemented ** It may be prudent to allow any address to call terminateLiquidation()
+6. Not Implemented: It may be prudent to allow any address to call terminateLiquidation()

 ##### Havven #####

-1. ** Fixed ** Does not need to import Court.sol
+1. Fixed: Does not need to import Court.sol
-2. ** Not Implemented (warning added) ** LastAverageBalance and penultimateAverageBalance are public and would quite frequently be out-of-date, misleading
+2. Not Implemented (warning added): LastAverageBalance and penultimateAverageBalance are public and would quite frequently be out-of-date, misleading

 ##### ERC20FeeToken #####

-1. Use of uint256 in contrast to otherwise consistent unit usage [36].
+1. Progress: Use of uint256 in contrast to otherwise consistent unit usage [36].

 ### Potential Attacks ###